Apple iPad event: What to expect | TechCrunch

 So far, the biggest surprise about May 7’s “Let Loose” event is that it’s happening at all.
-We’re just over a month out from Apple’s annual Worldwide Developer Conference, and yet the company determined there was enough news to warrant a stand-alone event. iPads (including the iPad Pro and iPad Air) will be the focus, while the long-neglected Apple Pencil is finally getting some love.
+We’re just over a month out from Apple’s annual Worldwide Developer Conference, and yet the company determined there was enough news to warrant a stand-alone event, which kicks off tomorrow at 7 a.m.
+PT/10 a.m.
+ET. iPads (including the iPad Pro and iPad Air) will be the focus, while the long-neglected Apple Pencil is finally getting some love.
 It was, after all, the focal point of the event’s invite.

 It’s only been roughly seven months since Apple announced a trio of M3 chips.
 That’s a quick turnaround for a replacement chip, but keep in mind, the company is believed to have been working toward a more staggered release schedule last year, only to have those plans gunked up by some ongoing supply chain issues.
 Perhaps this schedule readjustment could see additional M4 SKUs announced during WWDC in a month.